-Answer: B. False
+Answer: B. False - If the gateway still doesn’t appear, you should try some troubleshooting tips such as restart the gateway on the PC and retry.

-If the flow run failed at the Desktop flow step, always go to the Desktop flow page, click into the Desktop flow just ran, and look up run history from there to see detail error messages.
+If the flow run failed at the Desktop flow step, always go to the Desktop flow page, click into the Desktop flow just ran, and look up Run history from there to see detail error messages.
 This will help you troubleshooting and fix the run.

 True